-A person on the Industry Experience Roster (or a person on both the Industry Experience Roster and a Studio Seniority Roster) who fails to complete successfully legally-required industry safety courses within six (6) months after placement thereon (except that effective February 13, 2022, online courses must be completed within ninety (90) days after placement), or refresher Safety Pass training and/or harassment prevention training by a date scheduled by CSATF, or a 'hyphenate' driver/laborer (Occ.
-Code No. 5152) who fails to renew all required forklift certifications within six (6) months after notice by CSATF of the recertification deadline, shall be suspended from the

-Industry Experience Roster (and Studio Seniority Roster, if applicable).
-During the time the person is so suspended from such Roster(s), the Producer is not obligated to call such person.
+(2) A person on the Studio Seniority Roster who fails to complete successfully legally-required industry safety courses within six (6) months after placement thereon (except that effective February 13, 2022, online courses must be completed within ninety (90) days after placement), or refresher Safety Pass training and/or harassment prevention training by a date scheduled by CSATF, or a "hyphenate" driver/electrician who fails to renew all required forklift certifications within six (6) months after notice by CSATF of the recertification deadline, shall be suspended from the Studio Seniority Roster.
+During the time the person is so suspended from such Roster, the Producer is not obligated to call such person.
 Such person shall be reinstated to his former position on the Roster upon successful completion of said courses and/or training or upon renewal of all required forklift certifications, as applicable.